Blendify/blender-manual/blender_docs/manual/physics/particles/mode.rst

 (You can also edit and style hair before baking).

-Since working in particle mode is pretty easy and very similar to working with vertices in the 3D window, we will show how to set up a particle system and then give a reference of the various functions.
+Since working in particle mode is pretty easy and very similar to working with vertices in the 3D View, we will show how to set up a particle system and then give a reference of the various functions.